PyChina/weekly/content/importpython/issue-008.md

 - [Do Not Disturb.](http://blog.rht.com/humor-disturb-python/) »

-Python: A little misunderstanding can create the ultimate “do not disturb” sign.
+Python: A little misunderstanding can create the ultimate "do not disturb" sign.

 - [Using Pandas To Create an Excel Diff](http://pbpython.com/excel-diff-pandas.html) »